 4. Recovery is quick

 One of the many benefits of LASIK surgery is the minimal down time.
-In general, patients are able to see fairly well by the next day.
+On average, patients are able to see fairly well by the next day.
 Eye drops are given after the surgery to prevent infection and aid healing.
 These are instilled for about a week and thereafter, lubricant eye drops will suffice.
 Many are back to their normal activities like running and gymming in a week.
 Swimming is generally avoided for a month while the eye continues to heal and stabilise.
 The main challenge during this early recovery phase is the avoiding of eye rubbing.
 Aggressive eye rubbing can result in issues like the corneal flap being dislodged and can affect vision.

 5. It can be used to treat presbyopia (老花眼)

 Presbyopia is a condition of the eye that results in difficulty focusing on near objects and may necessitate reading glasses.
 It starts to become more apparent at about 40 years old onwards where objects need to be pushed progressively further away from you in order to remain in focus.
 Conservatively, reading glasses is a good choice to address this.
-For those looking for alternatives, LASIK is an option.
+For those looking for alternatives in Singapore, LASIK is an option.
 LASIK is not only for the young and can be used to address presbyopia.
 This is done using the concept of monovision where the dominant eye is corrected for distance vision and the non-dominant eye is corrected for near vision.
 In this way, individuals enjoy both distance and near vision without the hassle of glasses.